 Why should small business owners know about changing schedule laws?

-Some states and cities are now talking about changing their laws to protect employees in case of changing schedules.
+Some states and cities may change their laws to protect workers in case of changing schedules.
 It is important to evaluate your processes if you are not in a current area with these laws.
-What could you improve to help give adequate notice to your employees when you need to make changes?

 Are you prepared to give adequate notice to your employees in case of scheduling changes?